Emory Center for Alternative Investments

-The Emory Center for Alternative Investments is a part of the Goizueta Business School at Emory University.
+The Emory Center for Alternative Investments is an American financial research institution that is part of the Goizueta Business School at Emory University.
 The center seeks to provide independent research to the alternative investment industry through papers, conferences, and education.

 The center primarily focuses on the needs of institutional investors as they navigate the many options available in the alternative investment industry but also partners with asset managers to conduct research in an effort to remain objective.
 The Center for Alternative Investments focuses on hedge funds, private equity, venture capital, and real estate.

 History

 In 2007, Emory University's Goizueta Business School received a $10 million gift to establish the Emory Center for Alternative Investments.
 In the spring of the following year, Klaas Baks was appointed executive director of the center.

 The primary objective of the Center for Alternative Investments is to provide research into the most important challenges faced by institutional investors who invest in alternative investments.
 It studies a variety of problems ranging from best practice to public policy and industry perception.

 In addition, the center was conceived as a meeting place for people interested and active in alternative investments.
 The center also aims to engage students and practitioners alike through classes, executive education, seminars, and networking events.